auth0/docs/articles/quickstart/spa/flutter/01-login.md

 - Verify you saved your changes after entering your URLs
 - Make sure the domain and client ID values are imported correctly

 Still having issues?
-Check out our <a href="https://auth0.com/docs" target="_blank">documentation</a> or visit our <a href="https://community.auth0.com" target="_blank">community page</a> to get more help.
+Check out our <a href="https://auth0.com/docs" target="_blank" rel="noreferrer">documentation</a> or visit our <a href="https://community.auth0.com" target="_blank" rel="noreferrer">community page</a> to get more help.
 :::
 ::::

 ## Add logout to your app

-To log users out, redirect them to the Auth0 logout endpoint to clear their login session by calling the Auth0 Flutter SDK `logout()`. <a href="https://auth0.com/docs/authenticate/login/logout" target="_blank">Read more about logging out of Auth0</a>.
+To log users out, redirect them to the Auth0 logout endpoint to clear their login session by calling the Auth0 Flutter SDK `logout()`. <a href="https://auth0.com/docs/authenticate/login/logout" target="_blank" rel="noreferrer">Read more about logging out of Auth0</a>.

 See this example of an `ElevatedButton` widget that logs the user out of the app: